What is an Autoimmune disease?

-Autoimmune disease occurs when a specific adaptive immune response is mounted against self antigens.
+Autoimmune disease occurs when a specific adaptive immune response is mounted against self-antigens.
 The normal consequence of an adaptive immune response against a foreign antigen is the clearance of the antigen from the body.
-Virus-infected cells, for example, are destroyed by cytotoxic T cells, whereas soluble antigens are cleared by formation of immune complexes of antibody and antigen, which are taken up by cells of the mononuclear phagocytic system such as macrophages.
-When an adaptive immune response develops against self antigens, however, it is usually impossible for immune effector mechanisms to eliminate the antigen completely, and so a sustained response occurs.
+Virus-infected cells, for example, are destroyed by cytotoxic T cells, whereas soluble antigens are cleared by the formation of immune complexes of antibody and antigen, which are taken up by cells of the mononuclear phagocytic system such as macrophages.
+When an adaptive immune response develops against self-antigens, however, it is usually impossible for immune effector mechanisms to eliminate the antigen completely, and so a sustained response occurs.
 The consequence is that the effector pathways of immunity cause chronic inflammatory injury to tissues, which may prove lethal.
 The mechanisms of tissue damage in autoimmune diseases are essentially the same as those that operate in protective immunity and in hypersensitivity diseases.

 There are four types of hypersensitivity reaction mediated by immunological mechanisms that cause tissue damage.
 Types I-III are antibody-mediated and are distinguished by the different types of antigens recognized and the different classes of antibody involved.

 - Type I responses are mediated by IgE, which induces mast-cell activation, whereas types II and III are mediated by IgG, which can engage Fc-receptor and complement-mediated effector mechanisms to varying degrees, depending on the subclass of IgG and the nature of the antigen involved.

 - Type II responses are directed against cell-surface or matrix antigens.

 - Type III responses are directed against soluble antigens, and the tissue damage involved is caused by responses triggered by immune complexes.